 - Remove seeds by hand and squeeze out the juice in a sieve (to catch more seeds), set over a measuring cup (or a bowl).
 Remove the peel by hands (peel is the entire outer covering of the citrus fruit, including the colored, exterior portion as well as the spongy, white pith beneath them.) and separate the seeds and membranes in separate bowls.
 See the photo below.

-- Wrap the seeds in a cheesecloth and tie with kitchen twine, or pack seeds in Japanese mesh tea bags.
-Set aside.
+- Wrap the seeds in a cheesecloth and tie with kitchen twine, or pack seeds in mesh tea bags (like this one) and set aside.
 Why do we keep seeds and use them for cooking?
 Pectin is released from the cut fruits and seeds during cooking.
 Simmering the fruit evaporates some of the moisture and concentrates the pectin.
 Adding sugar and an acid like yuzu juice encourage the pectin to reform as a jelly [Source].

 - Put the membranes in a large pot and fill with a plenty of water.
 Bring it to a boil and simmer for 10 minutes over medium heat.
 This precooking process is to soften the membranes and remove bitterness.

 - Remove from heat and drain in a strainer.
 Let cool and chop the membranes roughly.
 Put them in a bowl and set aside.

 - While cooking membranes, start removing the pith (the white spongy layer between the fruit and the peel) as it has a very bitter taste.
 Then cut into thin julienne pieces.

 - Put the julienned peel in a large pot and fill it with plenty of water.
 Bring to a boil and simmer for 10 minutes over medium heat.
 Then remove from the heat, drain in a strainer, and set aside.
 This precooking process is to soften the peel and remove bitterness.
 If you are not a fan of bitterness taste, you can repeat this process 2 times to further reduce it.
 I don’t mind, so I did it just once.